 Imagine you’re sitting in a seat on a rollercoaster.
 As the metal cars begin to jerk along to the symphony of loud technical signals, the excitement begins to run through your veins.
 You start to ascend the steep metal slope.
 You smile as you inhale a sense of power.
 Invincible feelings take charge as you become set to defy the laws of gravity.
 Euphoria trickles down your spine at the prospect of sheer joy from being up so high above the world that it sends wind rushing through each strand of your hair.
 It’s electrifying, and you can’t keep calm for the sheer buzz.

 Then you look down and realize your seatbelt is not there; you’re riding alone and without support.
-Within seconds your body reacts and catches up to your thoughts of panic, shock and confusion.
+Within seconds your body reacts and catches up to your thoughts of panic, shock, and confusion.
 The tipping point approaches, you sense the momentum building and you have no control.
-The descent brings you a terrible feeling in your stomach, one of despair, fear and loneliness.
-You feel trapped within this uncomfortable ride, a pierecing moment leaving you scared, upset, alone.
+The descent brings you a terrible feeling in your stomach, one of despair, fear, and loneliness.
+You feel trapped within this uncomfortable ride, a piercing moment leaving you scared, upset, alone.

 How did this happen?
-How did an exciting, colourful moment turn into one of dense, dark black torment?
+How did an exciting, colorful moment turn into one of dense, dark black torment?

 Imagine experiencing intense, abrupt moods that bring you up, down, then circle you around in confusion.

 Imagine not being able to get off the rollercoaster.
 Imagine the ride is a continual cycle carrying a mixed bag of feelings: anxiety, excitement, fear, and upset.

 Often, a bipolar sufferer’s condition becomes a secret nobody wants to talk about.
 It’s the elephant in the room, a taboo topic never truly explored.

 You see, when something unnerves us, we want to put it in a box, shut the lid and leave it alone because we have no idea how to handle it.
 Rest assured, it’s a reaction that is shared by many of us.